 The pandemic has disrupted how and where we work.
 In the context of hybrid work, many businesses may end up paying for office space they no longer need.
 A recent CBRE survey found that 80% of occupiers expect to reduce their office footprint over the next 3-5 years.
 A tool like Spacewell’s Opportunity Simulator dashboard helps commercial real estate teams and workplace leaders to benchmark their space performance, run different space optimization scenarios and calculate savings.

-Please don’t hesitate to contact us to explore how data-informed office space management could benefit your business.
+Please don’t hesitate to contact us.
+Together, we’ll explore how data-informed office space management could benefit your business.